eaprelsky/infodynamics/book/07_ohms_law_for_ideas.md

 ## Looking Forward

-The complete mathematical framework of information physics opens up possibilities that extend far beyond current applications.
+The complete mathematical framework of information dynamics opens up possibilities that extend far beyond current applications.
 We can envision educational systems that automatically optimize information delivery based on real-time analysis of individual cognitive impedance characteristics.
 Communication technologies could implement dynamic impedance matching to ensure efficient information transfer between people with different cognitive styles.
 Organizational designs might incorporate explicit consideration of information flow optimization to enhance collective intelligence and decision-making capabilities.

 Most importantly, understanding the electrical nature of human cognition provides individuals with tools for consciously optimizing their own information processing systems.
 By recognizing their cognitive impedance characteristics—resistance patterns, inductance behaviors, capacitance limitations—people can design learning strategies, communication approaches, and work environments that maximize their intellectual effectiveness.